COS301-SE-2024/Dispute-Resolution-Engine/docs/QualityRequirements.md

 ## 4. Security

 The Dispute Resolution Engine will handle sensitive information regularly.
 In addition to user credentials, participants in disputes will expect a high level of confidentiality when exchanging information.
 This is mainly due to documented evidence or communications that can contain exploitable or otherwise sensitive information.
 Therefore, a fundamental requirement of the Dispute Resolution Engine is to ensure the protection of both the personal and dispute-related information of our clients.

+## 5. Compliance
+Disputes involve numerous legal processes, so it is vital to ensure that DRE complies with all relevant legislation.